truenas/documentation/content/TruenasApps/_index.md

 {{< /expand >}}

 ## Installing NVIDIA Drivers
 Beginning in TrueNAS 24.10, NVIDIA drivers are no longer automatically installed.
-Users must instead manually install drivers from the TrueNAS UI.
+Users must manually install drivers from the TrueNAS UI.

 1. If running TrueNAS version 24.10 or higher, go to **Apps > Installed** and locate the **Configuration** drop-down menu.